jupyter-book/mystmd/docs/execute-notebooks.md

 ---
-title: Execute Notebooks During Your Build
+title: Execute Notebooks at Build Time
+subtitle: Generate figures and other rich content using Jupyter kernels
+short_title: Execute During Build
-description: MyST can execute notebooks using Jupyter Server, making it possible to build rich websites and documents from text-based notebooks.
+description: MyST can execute Markdown files and Jupyter Notebooks, making it possible to build rich websites from computational documents.
-short_title: Execute Notebooks During Your Build
 thumbnail: thumbnails/execute-notebooks.png
 ---

-:::{warning} MyST Execution is in Beta
+:::{warning} MyST execution features are in Beta
-By default, execution is disabled and code outputs are only inserted if the notebook has already been executed (for text-based notebooks, there are no outputs).
+By default, execution is disabled and computational outputs are only inserted if the notebook has already been executed (for text-based notebooks, there are no outputs!).
 We are adding support for executing markdown notebooks and ipynb files, including inline execution.
 As we are adding this functionality we appreciate any feedback from the community on how it is working in your environments.
 Please add [issues](https://github.com/jupyter-book/mystmd/issues/new) or join [Discord](https://discord.mystmd.org/) to give feedback.
 :::